 - Title IX

-Take a dive into the history and culture of Spain and Morocco by spending three and a half weeks on a study abroad trip living with a host family in Seville.
+Take a dive into the history and culture of Spain and Morocco by spending three and a half weeks on a study abroad program living with a host family in Seville.

 You'll explore religious and historical sites such as the Cathedral and the Alcazar, watch a flamenco performance and dine on authentic Spanish cuisine.